Zain992-tech/Expense_Tracking_System/README.md

 ## 1. Project Overview

-The **Personal Expense Tracker** is a Microsoft Excel-based project developed for the **Applications of ICT** course.
+The **Personal Expense Tracker** is a Microsoft Excel based project developed for the **Applications of ICT** course.
 It helps users record income and expenses, calculate savings automatically, and analyse spending through charts and summaries.

 ## 2. Features